 It’s more than a class.
 It’s a community.
 CFP includes:

 - Twice-per-month Management Seminars covering a range of topics in organizational leadership, including social justice and systems change, community organizing, personal brand building, fundraising, networking, developing your leadership narrative, healing and self-care, and much more.

 - Monthly Practice Seminar facilitated by Senior Fellows (Meet current faculty here) and conducted in small groups that engage in action-oriented problem-solving regarding specific leadership and management challenges confronted by students and their organizations.

-- Two retreats that allow for group connection and cohesion and the beginning of Fellows’ exploration of the connection between leadership and achieving community and social justice.
+- Overnight retreat that allows for group connection and cohesion and the beginning of Fellows’ exploration of the connection between leadership and achieving community and social justice.

 - Intensive exploration of values and discussion of the impact of power and privilege on individuals, the nonprofit and public sectors, and society.

 - Access to additional resources through the Institute’s network.
 This includes learning from other leaders in the sector, current students, alumni, faculty members, community partners, and funders.

 We actively seek to inform and advance a leadership pipeline that reflects our communities and strengthens inclusion and belonging in the learning experience.